Hall effect sticks

 PowerA OPS V3 Pro

-Compatible: AndroidiOSLinuxPC
+Compatible: AndroidiOSLinuxWindows

-Interfaces: BluetoothCableDongle
+Interfaces: CableDongleBluetooth

-Price: $99.99, find on: amzn.to
+Price: $99.99, find on: Amazon

-PowerA OPS V3 Pro input lag comparison
+PowerA OPS V3 Pro Input lag comparison

 #ConnectionMode

-AverageLatency (ms)
+LatencyAverage (ms)

 OSBuild ver.